-SINGAPORE: Asia’s cash premiums for jet fuel rose on Wednesday, while the March/April time spread for the aviation fuel in Singapore widened its backwardated structure.
+SINGAPORE: Asia’s cash premiums for jet fuel rose on Wednesday, after the Dec/Jan time spread for the aviation fuel in Singapore widened its backwardated structure.

-Refining margins or cracks for jet fuel climbed to $14.95 a barrel over Dubai crude during Asian trading hours, up from $14.69 per barrel on Tuesday.
+Refining margins or cracks for jet fuel climbed to $8.63 per barrel over Dubai crude during Asian trading hours, compared with $7.10 per barrel a day earlier.

-Middle-distillate inventories in the Fujairah Oil Industry Zone dropped 30.9% to a five-week low of 1.7 million barrels in the week ended Feb.
-14, data via S&P Global Platts showed.
+Middle-distillate inventories in the Fujairah Oil Industry Zone dropped 33.5% to 1.9 million barrels in the week ended Nov.
+29, data via S&P Global Platts showed.